 Nishat’s parents say she can be anyone she wants–as long as she isn’t a lesbian.
 When a childhood friend comes back into her life, Nishat has a decision to make–stay in the closet for her family, or stay true to herself.
 You can also check out this title as eBook on OverDrive/Libby or as eAudio on OverDrive/Libby.

 Two eighteen-year-old Muslims who fall in love during spring break in Qatar struggle to find a way to live their own truths.

 A young Muslim girl puts on a head scarf and not only feels closer to her mother, she also imagines herself as a queen, the sun, a superhero, and more.

 Foreseeing blessings and troubles in the lives of her daughter and grandchildren, Salma endures hardships stemming from the Six-Day War of 1967 in Palestine before rebuilding in Kuwait, before the family is scattered by Saddam Hussein’s regime.
 You can also check out this title as eBook on OverDrive/Libby or as eAudio on Hoopla.

 Aged eight, Dina Nayeri fled Iran along with her mother and brother and lived in the crumbling shell of an Italian hotel-turned-refugee camp.
 Eventually she was granted asylum in America.
 She settled in Oklahoma, then made her way to Princeton University.
 In this book, Nayeri weaves together her own vivid story with the stories of other refugees and asylum seekers in recent years, bringing us inside their daily lives and taking us through the different stages of their journeys, from escape to asylum to resettlement.
-You can also check out this title as eAudio on Hoopla, as eBook on Hoopla, as eAudio on OverDrive/Libby, and as eBook on OverDrive/Libby.
+You can also check out this title as eAudio on Hoopla, as eAudio on OverDrive/Libby or as eBook on OverDrive/Libby.